HumanCellAtlas/dcp-community/rfcs/text/0000-Incident-Response-Plan.md

 #### Incident Response Procedures
 Anyone can declare an incident.
 Follow the procedure outlined below if you suspect or have confirmed that an incident has occurred.

-__Step 1__: Personnel identifying the suspected or confirmed incident (Incident Handler) will alert the DCP IRT by submitting a ticket to the to-be-created humancellatlas/dcp-security private GitHub repo.
+__Step 1__: Personnel identifying the suspected or confirmed incident (Incident Handler) will alert the DCP IRT by submitting a ticket to the [humancellatlas/dcp-security](https://github.com/HumanCellAtlas/dcp-security) private GitHub repo.
 The ticket will include the following information to ensure appropriate triage:
 1. Assign the ticket to the DCP IRT Coordinator
 1. Date of discovery of the suspected or confirmed incident
 1. Brief description of suspected or confirmed incident